digital-asset/lib-cdm-event-specification-module/docs/autogen/CdmTypes.md

 ### `data` `CrossRate`

-  A type that is used for including the currency exchange rates used to cross between the traded currencies for non-base currency FX contracts.
+  A class that is used for including the currency exchange rates used to cross between the traded currencies for non-base currency FX contracts.
 * `CrossRate`